ksmet1977/luxpy/README.md

 ## How to use LuxPy (basics)?
 Luxpy can be easily installed from pypi `pip install luxpy` or anaconda `conda install -c ksmet1977 luxpy`.

-An overview of the *basic usage* is given in the [**luxpy basic usage.ipynb**](https://github.com/ksmet1977/luxpy/blob/master/luxpy_basic_usage.ipynb) jupyter notebook, as well as the tutorial paper published in LEUKOS: [**Smet, K. A. G. (2019).
+An overview of the *basic usage* is given in the [**luxpy basic usage.ipynb**](https://github.com/ksmet1977/luxpy/blob/master/luxpy_basic_usage.ipynb) jupyter notebook (to download: **open** notebook in github or using nbviewer (see below) and then press download button; don't right-click it and use 'save as ...' as this apparently results in some NotJSONError when opening the notebook!), as well as the tutorial paper published in LEUKOS: [**Smet, K. A. G. (2019).
 Tutorial: The LuxPy Python Toolbox for Lighting and Color Science.
 LEUKOS, 1–23.
 DOI: 10.1080/15502724.2018.1518717**](https://www.tandfonline.com/doi/full/10.1080/15502724.2018.1518717)

- * !!! **If the jupyter notebook fails to download or gives an error** (*Github seems to experience some type of problem sometimes with its jupyter notebook backend, see [issue](https://github.com/iurisegtovich/PyTherm-applied-thermodynamics/issues/11)*), try opening up the file using the [nbviewer.jupyter.org](https://nbviewer.jupyter.org) online viewer, (or just click this direct link: [nbviewer.jupyter.org/github/ksmet1977/luxpy/blob/master/luxpy_basic_usage.ipynb](https://nbviewer.jupyter.org/github/ksmet1977/luxpy/blob/master/luxpy_basic_usage.ipynb)) and then download it from there (use download notebook button at the top right of the page).
+ * !!! **If the jupyter notebook fails to open or download or gives an error** (*Github seems to experience some type of problem sometimes with its jupyter notebook backend, see [issue](https://github.com/iurisegtovich/PyTherm-applied-thermodynamics/issues/11)*), try opening up the file using the [nbviewer.jupyter.org](https://nbviewer.jupyter.org) online viewer, (or just click this direct link: [nbviewer.jupyter.org/github/ksmet1977/luxpy/blob/master/luxpy_basic_usage.ipynb](https://nbviewer.jupyter.org/github/ksmet1977/luxpy/blob/master/luxpy_basic_usage.ipynb)) and then download it from there (use download notebook button at the top right of the page).

 For more details on structure, functionality, etc., see:
  1. the github pages on: [**ksmet1977.github.io/luxpy/**](http://ksmet1977.github.io/luxpy/)